-Ryan Ridley is a writer and producer on Rick and Morty, and like many of the show’s writers is sometimes called upon to lend his voice to a character or two.
+Ryan Ridley was a writer and producer on Rick and Morty through the show’s third season, and like many of the show’s writers is sometimes called upon to lend his voice to a character or two.
 His best known creation is the Lighthouse Keeper on the Purge planet obsessed with his terrible screenplay.
 Ridley has also written for Ghosted, Blue Mountain State, and Community.

 Rob Paulsen is a legendary voice actor best known for voicing two Ninja Turtles (Raphael and Donatello) and several Animaniacs characters.
 His filmography is truly impressive and includes the important role of Snuffles the Smith family dog on Rick and Morty.

 Harnell is another Animaniacs veteran.
 After voicing Scary Terry and some additional voices in season 1, Harnell has yet to return to Rick and Morty.

 Patricia Lentz provides the voice of Jerry’s mom.
 She’s had a long, impressive career of live-action and voice acting with some highlights including Runaways, Sabrina the Teenage Witch, and Happy Days.

 “I throw balls far.
 You want good words?
 Date a languager.”
 So sad that we had to leave Brad behind in C-137.
 Echo Kellum provides the voice of Brad and several other Rick and Morty characters..
 Kellum is a UCB grad who has appeared in Key & Peele, Comedy Bang!
 Bang! and most notably Arrow as Mister Terrific.

 Birdperson, Kevin, Mr. Marklovitz, Davin, Ice-T, Dr. Glip-Glop, Nimbus